sonnyyu/docker-sqlmap/README.md

 docker pull sonnyyu/sqlmap

-test it:
+Test it:

 docker run -it --rm sonnyyu/sqlmap -hh

-and use it with:
+Use it with:

 docker run -it --rm sonnyyu/sqlmap --url www.example.com/?id=1